 The Firebird database software used by all versions of DONATION includes a feature for checking that the database is not damaged.
 This does not in any way check whether you have entered correct data.
 It is rather checking for the sort of damage to files that can happen if your turn off your computer while the program is in the middle of updating the database.
 (Obviously, we would strongly advise against doing that!)
 Such damage can also occur if your computer suddenly crashes while the program is in the middle of updating the database.

 Just to make sure users catch this very unusual problem if it occurs, DONATION actually prompts you and does this automatically once a month, as you are exiting the program.
-The only issue that can come up is for users of the Local Network Version or Remote Database Version who are allowed to have multiple simultaneous users, because the validation can only be done when there is only one current user of the program logged in.
+The only issue that can come up is for users of the Local Network Version or OnDemand Version who are allowed to have multiple simultaneous users, because the validation can only be done when there is only one current user of the program logged in.

 Easy Validation Problems Fix